$\omega$-Regular Energy Problems: Introduction

-After $35$ minutes the model transitions to the ``sun'' state on the right, where it can stay for at most $55$ minutes and the solar panels produce $50$ energy units per minute (from which the base consumption has to be subtracted).
-Note that the transitions can only be taken if the clock shows exactly $35$ (resp. $55$) minutes and is reset to zero after the transition as denoted by $x\gets 0$.
-This ensures that the satellite stays exactly $35$ minutes in the shadow and $55$ minutes in the sun, roughly consistent with the ``physical'' model.
+After $35$ minutes the model transitions to the ``sun'' location on the right, where it can stay for at most $55$ minutes and the solar panels produce $50$ energy units per minute, from which the base consumption has to be subtracted.
+Note that the transitions can only be taken if the clock shows exactly $35$ (resp. $55$) minutes; the clock is reset to zero after the transition, as denoted by $x\gets 0$.
+This ensures that the satellite stays exactly $35$ minutes in the shadow and $55$ minutes in the sun, roughly consistent with the physical reality.

-In Fig.~\ref{fig:ex.1.finite}, a weighted automaton (formally introduced in Sect.~\ref{sec:wba}) is shown.
-For our specific case, the two automata have \textit{equivalent} behavior.
-State $1$ corresponds to the ``shadow'' location, transitions are annotated with the corresponding weights, the rate of the location multiplied by the time spend in it.
-In Sect.~\ref{sec:cpa} we will show how to obtain a weighted automaton from a weighted timed automaton with precisely one clock.
+Figure~\ref{fig:ex.1.finite} shows a translation of the automaton of Figure~\ref{fig:ex.1} to a weighted untimed automaton.
+State $1$ corresponds to the ``shadow'' location and transitions are annotated with the corresponding weights, the rate of the location multiplied by the time spent in it.
+In Section~\ref{sec:cpa} we will show how to obtain a weighted automaton from a weighted timed automaton with precisely one clock.

 One may now pose the following question: for a given battery capacity $b$ and an initial charge $c$, is it possible for the satellite to function indefinitely without ever running out of energy?
-It is clear that for $c<350$, the answer is no: the satellite will run out of battery before ever leaving earths shadow.
-Likewise, the answer is no for $b<350$; but for $b\ge 350$ and $c\ge 350$, it will indeed never run out of energy.
+It is clear that for $c<350$ or $b<350$, the answer is no: the satellite will run out of battery before ever leaving Earth's shadow; for $b\ge 350$ and $c\ge 350$, it will indeed never run out of energy.

-Now assume that the satellite also has some work to do: once in a while it must, for example, send some collected data to earth.
-Given that we can only handle weighted automata with precisely one clock (see Sect.~\ref{se:wta}), we model the combined system as in Fig.~\ref{fig:ex.2}.